IBSilver/GameDevelopment/GameDevelopment/citm_desvj_project_template-L08/README.md

  - Logo Scene & Title Scene.
  - Music for scenes and level & Fx for jump, death and win.
  - The player can move left or right, jump, die and win.
+ - There are walking & flying enemies.
- - The player can obtain coins.
+ - The player can obtain coins!!
- - This version have only the second level map.
- - Walking & flying enemies added!!
+ - If player lose three lifes, go back to the title screen.
+ - The player lifes are displayed on the screen.

  ## Navigation

  - Logo Scene: 5 seconds screen.
 Also can press Enter to go to the Title Screen.
  - Title Scene: Press Enter to start the level.
- - Dead Scene: Appears when you die.
-Wait a few seconds and try again!
+ - Dead Scene: Appears when you lose three lifes.
+Wait a few seconds and go to the Title Screen.
+ - Smooth animations between scenes.

 ## Controls